Skip to product information

 Height 17.3 cm x diameter 9.3 cm

-1. Ishiguro glaze reflects the depths of space
+1. The brilliance of the Ishiguro glaze reflects the depths of space

-The black glaze surface, reminiscent of lacquer, is slowly enveloped by the reducing flames of the climbing kiln, giving it a mirror-like luster.
-Every time it catches the light, it fluctuates from black ink to a dull purple color, softly reflecting the lights of the drinking party and the surrounding scenery.
-This fluctuation is the greatest attraction of Ishiguro glaze, and it gives you a sense of the deep emotion hidden deep within the tranquility.
+The black lacquer-like glaze surface is slowly enveloped by the reducing flame of the climbing kiln, giving it a mirror-like luster.
+With each light it fluctuates from black ink to a dull purple, softly reflecting the lights of the drinking party and the surrounding scenery.
+This fluctuation is the greatest attraction of Ishiguro glaze, and it evokes a deep sense of emotion hidden deep within its tranquility.

-2. The name Ukitokuri indicates its “functional beauty”
+2. The name Uki Tokkuri indicates its "functional beauty"

-The unique shape of the lower body, which is not tapered but rather raised, creates a slight convection current inside when sake is poured, bringing out a rich aroma.
-The gentle curve around the spout makes it easy to grip, and the cup is light to hold.
-The moderate height of just over 17 cm makes it easy to store, and it can be used for a wide range of occasions, from evening drinks to special occasions.
+The unique shape of the cup, with a plump, upright lower body rather than a narrow one, creates a slight convection inside when sake is poured, resulting in a rich aroma.
+The gentle curve around the spout provides a comfortable grip, and the cup is easy to hold.
+At just over 17 cm tall, it is easy to store and can be used for a wide range of occasions, from evening drinks to formal parties.

-4. The reason why Ishiguro glaze makes sake look good
+4. Why Ishiguro glaze makes sake look beautiful

-The moment the clear sake is poured onto the jet-black surface, the liquid takes on a deep glow like the starry sky.
+The moment the clear sake is poured onto the jet-black surface, the liquid takes on a deep glow like a starry sky.
 The black background accentuates the color, viscosity, and foam of the sake, making it an excellent visual indicator for sake tasting.
-Furthermore, the minute irregularities on the glaze surface slow down temperature changes, which is expected to have the effect of preserving the sake's aroma and flavor for longer.
+Furthermore, the minute irregularities on the glaze surface slow down temperature changes, which is expected to help preserve the sake's aroma and flavor for longer.

 5. Direct production kilns linking tradition and innovation

-Naosaku Kiln, led by Masamoto Naosaku, boasts a long history among the ancient kilns of Tanba, and has continued to maintain the tradition of wood-fired kiln firing.
-This piece is based on the results of research into the classic Ishiguro glaze, while pursuing a lightness that is in keeping with modern lifestyles.
-The traces of the eight-sided chamfering on the body are a modern reinterpretation of the traditional "sakusetsu" technique, creating a visual rhythm.
+Naosaku Kiln, led by Masamoto Naosaku, boasts one of the oldest kilns in the Tanba region, and has continued to maintain the tradition of wood-fired kilns.
+This piece builds on the results of research into the classic Ishiguro glaze, while pursuing a lightness that is in keeping with modern lifestyles.
+The eight-sided chamfered design on the body is a modern reinterpretation of the traditional "sakusetsu" technique, creating a visual rhythm.

 6. Care and Nurturing